 The Computer Science Department at BYU is committed to producing graduates equipped with the skills to succeed in a rapidly transforming industry.
-Our classes not only teach the newest and most groundbreaking technologies, but the theories and fundamentals that produce astute and innovative minds.
+That success comes from BYU's partnership with industry in and around the Wasatch front as well as throughout the nation.
+Together with its partners and advisory board, the program teaches the newest and most groundbreaking technologies with the theories and fundamentals that produce astute and innovative students.
+Students also receive relevant and timely professional development to help them prepare to enter the workforce and compete for the very best positions the industry has to offer.

 The department was created in 1968 and is housed in the Talmage Building on the BYU campus.
 Its BS program is accredited by the ABET Accreditation Council.
 The department's 20 research labs, open to graduate and undergraduate students, have produced advancements and publications in some of the industry's most revolutionary technologies.